Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Woven bone is found on the growing ends of an immature skeleton or, in adults, at the site of a healing fracture.
-Woven bone is characterized by haphazard organization of collagen fibers and is mechanically weak, but forms quickly.
+Woven bone is characterized by the irregular organization of collagen fibers and is mechanically weak, but forms quickly.
 The criss-cross appearance of the fibrous matrix is why it is referred to as woven.
-It has a high proportion of osteocytes, or, mature bone cells, to hard inorganic salts, which leads to its mechanical weakness.
+It has a high proportion of osteocytes to hard inorganic salts, which leads to its mechanical weakness.

 Woven bone is replaced by lamellar bone during development.
 In contrast to woven bone, lamellar bone is highly organized in concentric sheets with a much lower proportion of osteocytes to surrounding tissue.
 The regular parallel alignment of collagen into sheets, or, lamellae, causes lamellar bone to be mechanically strong.

 Lamellar bone makes up the compact or cortical bone in the skeleton, such as the long bones of the legs and arms.
 In cross-section, the fibers of lamellar bone run in opposite directions in alternating layers, much like in plywood, assisting in the bone's ability to resist torsion forces.
 When the same lamellar bone is loosely arranged, it is referred to as trabecular bone.
 Trabecular bone gets its name because of the spongey pattern that it displays on an x-ray.
 The spaces within trabecular bone are filled with active bone marrow.